Cheeky-Owl/Entropy/README.md

 This project is in it's very early stages of development, it requires alot of improvment so community engagment, sugestions and feedback is welcome.

-The extension is currently in two libarys:
-- Entropy.Core
-- Entropy.UI

 ## Entropy.UI

 The Entropy.UI library is a work in progress user interface (UI) codebase for the Monogame framework.